Cabot Tower atop Signal Hill was the primary lookout for attack on St. John's, Newfoundland, Canada.

 Signal Hill rises abruptly above the Narrows that separate St. John's Harbour from the Atlantic Ocean.
-First known as the Lookout, Signal Hill has been used for communication, observation and defence since 1704.
+First known as the Lookout, Signal Hill has been used for communication, observation and defense since 1704.
 The iconic hill was designated as a National Historic Site in 1958.

-Guglielmo Marconi made history when he received the first radio signal from across the Atlantic Ocean at Signal Hill on December 12, 1901.
+Guglielmo Marconi made history here when he received the first radio signal from across the Atlantic Ocean at Signal Hill on December 12, 1901.

-Following our self-conducted tour of the inside of Cabot Tower, our attention is immediately drawn to the cannons below at Queen's Battery and the incredible views over St. John's Harbour and the city of St. John's.
+Following the self-conducted tour of the inside of Cabot Tower, attention is immediately drawn to the cannons below at Queen's Battery and the incredible views over St. John's Harbour and the city of St. John's.

-People must understand: I am not always above retaliation
+People must understand: I am not always above retaliation.

 Mélanie and I arrive at the Queen's Battery to tour the protective tunnels surrounding the old stone barracks and ammunition storage structures.